marinapapa/swaRmverse/README.md

 ## Publication

 Further information on the functionality of the package, along with some use cases, will be soon available in our accompanying publication:

 _Papadopoulou M, Garnier S, King AJ. swaRmverse: an R package for the comparative analysis of collective motion.
 In prep._

+The swarm space and the included metrics are first described here:

+_Papadopoulou M., Furtbauer I., O'Bryan L.R., Garnier S., Georgopoulou D.G., Bracken A.M., Christensen C. and King A.J.
+(2023) Dynamics of collective motion across time and species.
+Philosophical Transactions of the Royal Society B 378.1874 <doi:10.1098/rstb.2022.0068>._

 ### Acknowledgements
 The development of this package was supported by the [2G-SWARM](https://www.shoalgroup.org/2g-swarm) ONR grant awarded to Dr. Andrew J. King at Swansea University (UK).